jeffgbutler/java-payment-calculator/README.md

 ## Deploying to Tanzu Application Platform (TAP)

-The application can be deployed to TAP using the out of the box supply chain with the following command:
+The application can be deployed to TAP using the out-of-the-box supply chain with the following command:

 ```shell
 tanzu apps workload create java-payment-calculator \